eduardo-dangelo/code-docs/module2/createFirstRepository.md

 [The Complete Front-End Web Development Crash Course](../README.md) / [Module 2: Getting Started](/README.md)

-# 👨‍🎨 CREATE YOUR FIRST REPOSITORY
+# 👨‍🎨 Create First GitHub Repository

+> We will be using GitHub to store our code.
+GitHub is a website that allows us to store our code in the cloud.
+It also allows us to collaborate with other developers.

-## Create a github repository
+### Create a github repository
 1. [Create a new repository on Github](https://github.com/new)
 2. Name it `code-playground`: